 This study addresses the convergence of health professions shortages and financial limitations among rural hospitals and rural home health providers.
 Successful strategies or best practices implemented in rural areas to address the shortages will be identified.

-Topics: Allied health professionals, Home health, Nurses, Workforce
+Topics: Allied health professionals, Home health, Nurses and nurse practitioners, Workforce

 Chronic Disease Management in Rural Areas